hectorcorrea/webdev-nutshell/README.md

 Once you have downloaded and installed Docker make sure you run the Docker application (aka Docker Desktop) and keep it running for the duration of the workshop.

-> Note: If you already Ruby installed on your machine then you don't need Docker.
+> Note: If you already have Ruby installed on your machine then you don't need Docker.
 > Any version 3.x of Ruby is OK for this workshop.